IvanUkhov/blog/_posts/2019-07-08-conversion.md

 However, it was written for personal exploratory purposes and has no documentation at the moment.
 If you decide to dive in, you will be on your own.

-Lastly, this article is largely inspired by a series of excellent blog posts by [Evan Miller], [Chris Stucchio], and [David Robinson], which are strongly recommended.

 # Problem

 Suppose, as a business, you send communications to your customers in order to